williamyeny/williamyeny.github.io/_posts/2024-12-11-receipt-matching-wilson-score.md

 ![Wilson score interval formula](/assets/wilson-score-interval.png)

-The way this works is that the formula tries to "predict" the final ratio of upvotes vs. downvotes (or in my case, the ratio between matches and non-matches).
+The way this works is that the formula tries to "predict" the final ratio of upvotes vs. downvotes, or in my case, the ratio between matches and non-matches.
 Another way to think about it is that it balances the ratio with the uncertainty of a small number of observations.
 Of course, this uncertainty means that you'll have to set a confidence interval (I chose 95%, the reason is left as an exercise to the reader).

 ## Does it work?

-I went ahead and implemented this in a Jupyter notebook, calculating the "bad match" score for each customer:
+I went ahead and implemented this in a Jupyter notebook, calculating a score (`bad_match_score`) for each business that represents how bad receipt matching is for them:

 ![Wilson score interval implementation](/assets/wilson-implementation.png){:.w75}

 It worked pretty well!
 Notice how the businesses with some matched receipts out of thousands of submitted receipts are prioritized over businesses with 0 matched receipts out of only a few hundred.

-(Side note: don't be alarmed by the high "match not found" rates, I was too lazy to filter out certain irrelevant receipts.
-The actual rate is much lower, even for outliers.)
+Side note: don't be alarmed by the high "match not found" rates, I was too lazy to filter out certain irrelevant receipts.
+The actual rate is much lower, even for outliers.

 ## What's next?